MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ## Exercise 7 – Edit Outcome form

-In this exercise, you will add the status choice column to to the Outcome table form.
+In this exercise, you will add the status choice column to the Outcome table form.

 ### Task 7.1 – Add columns to the form